Boat Maintenance Tips That Every Boat Owner Should Know

 Here's the thing about boats, they use combustion engines like cars, and the natural enemy of engines is, you guessed it, water.
 The problem is that boats stay in the water for long periods.
 This is one of the reasons why boats have such a strong reputation for failure.

 Luckily, this doesn't have to be a problem if you check the oil regularly enough.
-If you notice that there is water in the engine, it's time to immediately flush it out.
-Turning on the engine with water in it could destroy your engine, so it's important to remove the water immediately.
+If you notice that there is water in the engine, it's time to flush it out immediately.
+Turning on the engine with water in it could destroy it, so it's essential to remove the water immediately.

 It's also a good idea to check your fuel for water every once in a while as well.
 Checking every couple of days during boating season will only cost you a minute or two of your time, and it could save your boat from the worst!